 Earnhardt and his son Dale Jr. tested with the Corvette team in December 2000.

 The famous B-17 called “Memphis Belle” landed at Hendricks Field during World War II.

 The Memphis Belle landed at Hendricks Field as part of a War Bond drive and morale booster for the crews training in Sebring.

-A Led Zeppelin concert scheduled at Sebring Raceway was canceled at the last minute.
+A Led Zeppelin concert scheduled at Sebring Raceway was cancelled at the last minute.

 In 1975, Led Zeppelin, BTO and the J. Geils Band cancelled a concert appearance at Palm Beach International Raceway, not Sebring.
 However, a Joe Cocker concert scheduled at the 1975 Sebring 12 Hours was cancelled only two weeks before the race.